 The former coverage protects the buildings you work on from vandalism, theft, and storm-related damages, while the latter shields you against faulty workmanship, job-related injuries, advertising injuries, and defamation.

 Construction insurance will also allow you to earn more contracts while keeping your construction staff safe, regardless of how many workers you employ.
-Call JMG Insurance Agency today at (844) 416-1688 or contact us online to learn more about our policies or to request a free insurance quote.
+Call JMG Insurance Corp today at (844) 416-1688 or contact us online to learn more about our policies or to request a free insurance quote.